MaximilianNast/WeldSim/README.md

 If you want to calculate the height of multiple layers, you may use the `calculate_layer_height` function as shown in the `__main__` method.

-# Krinke_model_reduced:
-The reduced model is marginally reduced in performance but requires only 9 coefficients and includes a training function.

 # Rios_model:
 A physics based model, proposed by Rios et. al in https://www.sciencedirect.com/science/article/pii/S2214860417303470